khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 O you who believe!
 Give your response to Allāh and His Messenger when he calls you to that which will give you life, and know that Allāh comes in between a man and his heart, and it is He to whom you shall all be gathered.
 \end{aquote}

 Allāh says the Truth; He shows the Way; and He is the Best to Protect and the Best to Help.
 May Allāh send prayers and peace on Muḥammad, and on his family and his Companions.
-Praise be to Allāh, Lord of the Worlds.
+Praise be to Allāh, Lord of the Worlds.\\[16pt]

-Muḥammad Nāṣir al-Dīn al-Albānī
+\noindent Muḥammad Nāṣir al-Dīn al-Albānī
 Damascus 28/10/1389 [ah]{style="font-variant:small-caps;"}